 If you want to pay off debt, you need to spend less than what you earn.

 To do so, you need first to know exactly how much you make and what your expenses cost you.

-Finally, in the last section, I include very short-term debt due in 30 days or less.
+Finally, in a third section, include very short-term debt due in 30 days or less.

 3. Renegotiate expenses included in the first section

-Expenses included in this section are expenses you will have to pay every month for a long time.
-Saving a few bucks here and there can have a big long-term impact!
-Are you sure you cannot get a better offer by changing your health insurance of phone operator?
+Expenses included in this section are recurrent expenses, and you will have to pay every month for a long time.

-I could renegotiate many of my contracts by doing quick research on the internet and giving companies a call.
-So take a few minutes to check offers from other providers online.
-It is worth a try.
+Take a few minutes to check offers from other providers online.
+It’s worth a try.

-You need to define exactly how much money you can allocate monthly to pay off debt.
+It’s now time to define exactly how much money you can allocate to paying off every month.